-The monthly Copper MMI® registered a value of 77 in May, an increase of 2.7% from 75 in April.
+The monthly Automotive MMI® registered a value of 82 in July, a decrease of 3.5% from 85 in June.

 As we have documented liberally, the strong US dollar has created a bearish environment for all metals and automotive inputs are no exception.
 The steep fall observed this month in palladium, a metal that had previously held our automotive index up, was an example of just how much the bearish market is affecting even metals with strong demand.
 Palladium hit a two-year low this month and the bottom, subsequently, fell out of an already listing price index.

 What This Means for Automotive Metal Buyers

 The drama surrounding Greece's debt is compounding the bear market and, while it hasn't yet caused strong currencies such as the dollar to see significant gains, its potential to do so threatens all commodities.

 This September: SMU Steel Summit 2015

 The Automotive MMI® collects and weights 7 metal price points used in automotive production to provide a unique view into automotive metal trends over a 30-day period.
 For more information on the Automotive MMI® constituent metals and their exact price movements, log in or register below!